Lightning-AI/LitServe/README.md

 # LitServe

-**High-throughput AI model serving engine with a friendly interface and breathtaking scale.**
+**High-throughput serving engine for AI models, with a friendly interface and enterprise scale.**

 <pre>
 ✅ Batching       ✅ Streaming          ✅ Auto-GPU, multi-GPU